MIBismuth/personal-webpage/website/markdown/self-hosting.md

 - Can run Linux: sort of, not quite, but close enough
 - Built-in backup battery: the router would not be on in that scenario, but still

 Now, I can hear you loud and clear: "What about security?", "How cheap can you be?", "Isn't that thing a fire hazard?".
 Yes.
-All of that will be discussed in the 1 year aniversary post when I find out.
+All of that will be discussed in the 1 year anniversary post when I find out.

 ## Setting up Termux